2b2t: 2018–2021: Nocom exploit

+2023: Update to 1.19

+On August 14, 2023, 2b2t updated to Minecraft version 1.19, after running on Minecraft 1.12 for over six years.
+Several additions to the server became controversial, including resetting established terrain and a "soft item economy reset", which removed and decreased the amounts of certain items in player's inventories and storage, resulting in community backlash.

+On August 24, Hausemaster apologized and explained his decisionmaking.
+The next day he announced that the server would be rolling back to 1.12 temporarily and then updating to 1.19 without the controversial changes, and announcing an option to refund priority status for those who have paid for it and are dissatisfied with the changes.

 Culture

 The culture of 2b2t, as well as Minecraft anarchy servers in general, is inhospitable and nihilistic.
 Players usually need to hide supplies and be well armed to survive and can expect to be killed several times.
 This is exacerbated by the server being set to hard difficulty and player versus player combat being enabled, making survival considerably harder.
 Longtime players are often hostile to new players on the server, whom they often call "newfags".
 The server-wide chat often contains spam, trolling, and trash talking, as well as racial slurs, death threats, and Nazi propaganda.
 Links to obscene content and screamer videos are also common.
 Players lie to others with the intent of sending them to in-game locations with traps.
 A common rule among players is to not trust others.

-In spite of this, many people make friends in the game and create groups with goals ranging from building, community events, helping other players, destruction, and more.

 Traps are deliberately placed surrounding the area where players first join the server: pits of lava, areas lit on fire, and portals that lead to lava or enclosed areas of obsidian that force players to disconnect and reconnect, waiting through the long queue again.
 Some players create large obstacles called "lavacasts", in which water and lava are repeatedly poured down staircases of stone, creating mountains of jagged cobblestone.
 These structures completely surround the spawn area, and many are as tall as the map's height limit.

 There have occasionally been events in which dozens of players come together to take control of spawn for a time to build a large base, kill many new players, or destroy other bases, which were referred to as "spawn incursions".
 Inexperienced players may need many attempts and multiple hours to "escape" the spawn area, where resources have been consumed or destroyed for thousands of blocks in all directions.
 The most common cause of death is starvation from being unable to escape the spawn area.
 A player may last around 1,500 blocks of travel without food before dying of starvation without the help of hacks or glitches.
 Roisin Kiberd of Newsweek speculated that enduring the challenge may be part of the appeal of 2b2t: since "nobody survives for long, there is a pride in having died there."